VidsHub/NFT-Preview-Card-Component/README.md

 ## Acknowledgments

-Thanks to TsbSankara's video on Youtube explaining the section on how to overlap an image with another element.
+Thanks to wwwcoder's feedback on my work, I was able to use the ::before and ::after pseudo elements for main image overlay.